girimer/new_immigrant_kiosk/README.md

 ### Project information 📄
 These are some instructions meant to serve as an exact walkthrough for using the kiosk:<br>
 Upon starting, you will be met with a welcome screen.
 To proceed, you need to click the Get Started button.
 Here you will find a language selection screen.
+Click on a language to set it as your language of choice for the entire kiosk.
+Then you will be at the Services screen, at which point you are able to select a service to learn more about it.
+The only screen which requires direct user input at this time is the "Alberta Health Services > Hospitals" screen, in which you are able to enter some values into the required fields.

 ### To run project locally 💻